 Yes.
-It’s important that the strong relationships built up over time between communities and their local brigade or fire force are maintained.
-In establishing FENZ, the Board wishes to build on what already works well in communities around New Zealand.
-So, while all volunteers will become affiliated with Fire and Emergency New Zealand (FENZ) from 1 July 2017, they will still ‘belong’ to their local brigade or fire force.
-This means they will take operational direction from their local leader, just as they do now.
-(Local leadership roles will continue in brigades, Voluntary Rural Fire Forces, and stations.)
+It’s important that the strong relationships built up over time between communities and their local Brigade or VRFF are maintained.
+In establishing Fire and Emergency New Zealand, the Board wishes to build on what already works well in communities around New Zealand.

 Health standards are in the Bill primarily to protect the safety of fire fighters, members of the public, and other first responders on the scene.